thomasjv799/Devops_Training/5_Docker/README.md

 ```bash
     docker run -d -it -p <PORT>:80 --name reactjs-app-test reactjs-app:v1
 ```
 So using these much commands we can quickly fire up a application very easily.
+A Docker CI CD pipeline yaml file has been also added for further experimentation.